What's in Microsoft.VisualBasic for C# Developers: Part 5 - Hardware

 Audio

-Microsoft.VisualBasic.Devices.Audio is a interesting class which allows us to play various sounds it has three functions that are key:
+Microsoft.VisualBasic.Devices.Audio is an interesting class that allows you to play various sounds.
+It has three key functions:

 string waveFile = @"C:\Windows\winsxs\amd64_microsoft-windows-speech-userexperience_31bf3856ad364e35_6.1.7600.16385_none_77fee1b2657da663\Speech Sleep.wav";